daleao/sdv/WalkOfLife/README.md

 - **maxanimalfriendship** - Max-out the friendship of all owned animals, which affects their sale value as Breeder.
 - **maxanimalmood** - Max-out the mood of all owned animals, which affects production frequency as Producer.
 - **checkfishingprogress** - Check your fishing progress and bonus fish value as Angler.
-- **checkdata** - Check current value of all mod data fields (ItemsForaged, MineralsCollected, ProspectorStreak, ScavengerStreak, WaterTrashCollectedThisSeason, ActiveTaxBonusPercent.
+- **checkdata** - Check current value of all mod data fields (ItemsForaged, MineralsCollected, ProspectorStreak, ScavengerStreak, WaterTrashCollectedThisSeason, ActiveTaxBonusPercent).
 - **setitemsforaged** - Set a new value for ItemsForaged field, which determines the quality of items foraged as Ecologist.
 - **setmineralscollected** - Set a new value for MineralsCollected field, which determines the quality of minerals mines as Gemologist.
 - **setprospectorstreak** - Set a new value for ProspectorStreak field.